-To better understand the relationships between variables, we first computed a correlation (r) matrix between the predictors and the target for 90,000 predictor & target pairs across all years (Figure 7).
-Between predictors, the Latitude/Longitude with SW/W distance to ocean; the SW/W/NW barrier difference; and the Mean Reconstructed SWE with F{SCA} all had |r| > 0.70, indicating strong correlation.
-For the target Reconstructed SWE, only Mean Reconstructed SWE and F{SCA} had r > 0.70.
+To better understand the relationships between variables, we first computed a correlation (r) matrix between the predictors and the target for 90 000 predictor and target pairs across all years (Fig. 7).
+Between predictors, the latitude and longitude with southwest/west distance to ocean; the southwest/west/northwest barrier difference; and the mean reconstructed SWE with F{SCA} all had |r| > 0.70, indicating strong correlation.
+For the target reconstructed SWE, only mean reconstructed SWE and F{SCA} had r > 0.70.
 We note that F{SCA} was used as a both a predictor and to compute the reconstructed SWE, the target.
-Likewise, the daily Mean Reconstructed SWE was computed across all years, excluding the year currently being predicted, and used as a predictor.
+Likewise, the daily mean reconstructed SWE was computed across all years, excluding the year currently being predicted, and used as a predictor.
 Correlation between predictors and targets is desirable but correlation between predictors, called collinearity, is not.
 Collinearity does not degrade the performance of the models, but makes assessment of the importance of the correlated predictors independently more difficult (Dormann et al., 2013), an issue we address in the results.

-A half-dozen different approaches were tried on randomly selected subsets of data from all years: stepwise multiple linear regression; support vector machines; cross-validated regression trees; least-squares (LS) boosted regression trees; bagged regression trees; and feed-forward neural networks.
+A half-dozen different approaches were tried on randomly selected subsets of data from all years: stepwise multiple linear regression, support vector machines, cross-validated regression trees, least-squares (LS) boosted regression trees, bagged regression trees, and feed-forward neural networks.
 The bagged trees and feed-forward neural networks were selected for consistently producing the lowest root mean squared error (RMSE).